AAAA Battery - Dimensions, Features, and Replacements

 - ~680 mAh, when being discharged with 10 mAh current.

-Zinc-carbon AAAA batteries are cheaper than alkaline AAAA batteries, but most manufacturers offer alkaline AAAA batteries due to the better performances, including more stable output voltage, larger capacity, and longer shelf life (up to 5 years).
+Zinc-carbon AAAA batteries are cheaper than alkaline AAAA batteries, but most manufacturers offer alkaline AAAA batteries due to their better performances, including more stable output voltage, larger capacity, and longer shelf life (up to 5 years).

 Rechargeable AAAA Batteries